timothyb0912/blog/_posts/2022-12-25-Preparate.md

 Some will have differing professional focuses, such as greater within-company focus.
-Some will have far greater non-technical focus in their life, such as on their hobbies,  friends, and families (especially if they are parents).
+Some will have far greater non-technical focus, such as on their hobbies,  friends, and families (especially if they are parents).
 Still others will have different technical focuses.